Advertisement

 • Job Outlook: Gain a sense of a career path for the position you’re looking for in the Job Outlook section.
 You may glean some words or phrases that managers of that position may use in their search.

 Wondering how to put these categories to good use?
 Say, for example, that you’re a museum curator.
-On the OOH website, type in “museum” in the Search OOH box on the left side of the page.
+On the OOH website, type in “museum” in the Search OOH box on the right side of the page.
 Click the link for the top search result, which takes you to the occupation description as described in the preceding list.
 From that page description, you may find the following keyphrases significant:

-• Museum technician
+• Museum Technicians

+Did you know that job boards can have a hidden function?
+They’re a great tool for finding out what language employers use to describe your desired position.
 For purposes of keyphrase research, find five or ten job postings that best match what you want to do.
-It doesn’t matter where they’re located or for what company.
 After you start reading these job postings, you may notice some repeating words and patterns.
 Write them down.

 If you’re a visual person, try using a word-cloud tool.
 A word cloud is a visual representation of the words used in a body of text, with the larger words representing higher frequency.
 Using a word cloud is an excellent way to find commonly used keywords for the job you want.